The Basics of a Garage Conversion in Los Angeles

 5. Garage conversion essentials: Turning your garage into another room is not a simple matter, and to do so correctly here are a few essentials to take note.

 a.
 Permits: Senate Bill 1069 makes it easier to do a garage conversion, you must, however, have the proper permits to undertake the job.
-Levi Construction will assess you and be present in the whole process, from the moment you apply to the licenses to receiving them, our experience will ensure you don’t waste time and money in this aspect.
+Levi Design Build will assess you and be present in the whole process, from the moment you apply to the licenses to receiving them, our experience will ensure you don’t waste time and money in this aspect.

 b.
 Windows: You will undoubtedly need to add new windows, windows are not essential to the building permits, but you have to ensure they are energy efficient and match the rest of the house’s windows.

 c.
 Ventilation: For kitchen and bathroom inclusions into your conversion you must meet ventilation requirements.
 You may also want to add some window or brick openings to have natural breezes ventilate your ADU.

 d.
 Insulation: Building permits usually require insulation of walls and ceilings to a certain level, ignoring this will result in a cold and damp room.